vcubcoder/zdatapipeline/README.md

 Z Data Pipeline
 =========================
-The goal of the project is to process the published change events coming from the legacy system and expose an API for Dispatcher & Drivers association
+The goal of the project is to process the published change events coming from the legacy system and expose an API for Dispatcher & Driver association

 ### Architecture
 ![kafka microservice](zpipeline_architecture.png "kafka microservice")

 Architecture has 2 microservices :
-- Stream Processor, asyncronous microservice process the change events to create/delete dispatcher driver asscociation.
+- Stream Processor, asyncronous microservice process the change events to add/delete dispatcher driver asscociation.
 It creates the Driver/ Dispatcher entities before it creates association if entities not exisit in the Database.
--  ZAPI, synchronus microservice returns the drivers associated for the dispatcher given
+-  ZAPI, synchronus microservice returns the drivers associated for the dispatcher

 ### Alternate approach
- This architecture can be built without Redis as API DB for the data store for RestAPI as well.
-It requires SQL queries need to be executed for every GET call
+ This architecture can also be built without Redis component, isntead use API DB as data source for RestAPI as well.
+It requires SQL queries need to be executed for every GET calls which may be slow in performance

 Parition Keys
 --------------
-ChangeEvent topic is partitioned by DispatcherId key inorder to avoid race conditions on Redis Cache
+ChangeEvent topic is partitioned by DispatcherId key

 Technologies
 ------------